There’s nothing like a long day of work.

 We all know deep down that overworking is bad for us.
 Yet, we seldom do anything to address it.
 It is normal to feel like we have to overwork to keep our jobs, get a promotion, or succeed in life.
 But that is not necessarily true!

 Activity does not equal accomplishment.
-Sometimes the best thing you can do is take a break and return to work later – but more on that later.
+Sometimes the best thing you can do is take a break and return to work later.

 Overworking and its Effects on Mental Health